 The buildings were designed by Isaac Gosschalk, who also designed the Heineken Brewery and restaurant De Poort van Cleve.
 Gosschalk was an important Dutch architect who started with the Dutch renaissance.

 In 1959 the largest natural gas field of Europe was found in The Netherlands, nearby Slochteren in the Northern province of Groningen.
 Since then, the Westergasfabriek in Amsterdam lost its function.

 Clean up Wester Gas Plant

-The orginal gas plant of Westergasfabriek was torn down, as well as the beautiful water tower.
+The original gas plant of Westergasfabriek was torn down, as well as the beautiful water tower.
 The remaining buildings were left to waste for years.
 In the 1990s the Westergas area was renovated and the polluted soil cleaned.